JWST Observations of the Double Nucleus in NGC 4486B: Possible Evidence for a Recent Binary SMBH Merger and Recoil

 Once again, our initial $N$-body model reflects the current structure of NGC~4486B rather than that of its progenitor, which likely possessed a steeper central density cusp prior to binary scouring.
 Even so, the simulation demonstrates that in a host galaxy with the modest but non-negligible large-scale rotation observed, a forming SMBH binary can become trapped in a corotation resonance for a finite period.
 Because of the high computational cost of direct $N$-body integrations, we have evolved this model only to $\sim 30$ Myr.
 Nevertheless, our results indicate that while NGC 4486B is globally an old and relaxed system, its central SMBH binary could plausibly have remained in a long-lived resonant, corotating configuration following a galaxy–galaxy merger in the cluster outskirts (the Virgo cluster crossing time is $\sim10^9$ yr), and may have undergone coalescence only relatively recently.
-Based on our estimates, the SMBH binary would require $\approx 500~\mathrm{Myr}$ to coalesce after forming via dynamical-friction–driven inspiral—an inspiral that itself may take several hundred Myr if the secondary SMBH arrives at a separation of $\sim 1~\mathrm{kpc}$ during the preceding merger.
+We estimated the supermassive black hole (SMBH) binary coalescence time using a semi-analytical prescription that accounts for orbital energy losses driven by both stellar dynamical interactions and GW emission \citep{khan+12a,sesana+15}.
+The stellar hardening rate was directly measured from our simulations and incorporated into the model to capture the contribution from three-body encounters.
+In addition, we included the energy and angular momentum losses due to GW radiation following the formalism of \citet{peters+63}, who derived the GW energy loss for two point masses in orbit about one another.
+Based on our estimates, the SMBH binary would require $\approx 500~\mathrm{Myr}$ to coalesce after its formation and this pahase will be preceeded by dynamical-friction–driven inspiral that itself may take several hundred Myr if the secondary SMBH arrives at a separation of $\sim 1~\mathrm{kpc}$ during the preceding galaxy–galaxy merger.

 In a forthcoming study, we will explore this scenario using a larger suite of long-duration direct $N$-body simulations—initiated from a more strongly cusped pre-scouring density profile—and follow the evolution through GW–driven coalescence, with the goal of determining whether the merged SMBH can retain a sustained orbit around the galaxy’s density center.